- See a full list of publications

 Amanda joined the department at York in 2016 having taught at Yale University and the University of California at Berkeley.
 At Yale, she was also Associate Director of International Security Studies, a center supporting international history and policy dialogue, between 2012 and 2016.
 Her research has been funded by the British Academy, the Institute of Historical Research, the Andrew Mellon Foundation, and the National History Center in Washington, DC.

 Amanda’s book Imperial History and the Global Politics of Exclusion: Britain, 1880-1940 (Palgrave 2018) explores the exchange between historical thought and racial politics in the modern British Empire.
 Specifically, it examines the rise of the discipline of imperial history in Britain and related webs of policy advocacy through which intellectuals and politicians designed fields of knowledge and deployed historical models to promote Anglo-Saxon settler colonialism at the expense of reform or integration for the subject empire.
 It argued that these campaigns defined the course of U.K., imperial, and U.S. institutions while relegating vast populations to the shadows of the past and laid a precarious political and moral framework for late imperial rule and decolonization.
 Related projects include article-length elaborations on: anticolonial challenges to settler historicism and competing visions of imperial belonging; and the political significance of Magna Carta as a motif and conceit in late- and post-colonial debates about liberty, rule of law, and multiculturalism across Britain and empire.

-At York, Amanda has supervised a variety of MA and MRes dissertations on British and international intellectual, cultural, and political problems in British, imperial, U.S., and transnational fields, from the eighteenth century through the Cold War, with particular emphases on the links between ideas, strategy, and political practice.
+At York, Amanda has supervised a variety of MA and MRes dissertations on British and international intellectual, cultural, and political problems in British, imperial, U.S., and transnational fields, from the eighteenth through late-twentieth centuries.
 She would welcome enquiries from prospective postgraduates interested in this range of fields, with particular emphasis on the nineteenth and early twentieth centuries.